FOSSClass/AbantOS-Elive/EliveGuide.md

 * Restart the computer (if on) by choosing to restart using the mouse, or by simply pressing the power button.

-* Power the computer back on if power is off.
+* Power on the computer back on (if off).
 While the computer is beginning to boot up, you will need to press the Boot Menu key to load the Boot Menu.
 On many computers this is the F12 key, or one of the other F row keys.

 The Boot Menu should now appear.
 Look for anything regarding booting via USB or removable devices.